letizia-sorrentino/recipe-app-project/README.md

 The app includes an option to create an account, login and logout.

-# Description
+## Description

-The front end project was created using:
+The front-end project was created using:

-- React;
+- React
-- Redux Toolkit;
+- Redux Toolkit
-- CSS;
+- CSS
-- Joi validation library;
+- The Joi validation library
 - Canva for logo design and pictures.

+It also features the following packages: React Router Dom for navigation and Toastify React for displaying messages to the user.

-Data provided by the free version of the spoonacular API, which allows a limited number of API calls per day.
+Recipes are provided by the free version of the spoonacular API, which allows a limited number of API calls per day.

 The back end was built using:

-- Node.js;
+- Node.js
-- Express.js;
+- Express.js
-- SQL database;
+- An SQL database

 Backend files are available in the [recipe-app-backend repository](https://github.com/letizia-sorrentino/recipe-app-backend)

-# Live Website
+## Live Website

 [Love Food](https://lovefoodapp.co.uk/)

-# Available Scripts
+## Available Scripts

 `npm run dev`open [http://localhost:3000](http://localhost:3000) to view it in your browser.